sigcpp/sigcpp.github.io/_posts/2020-07-10-variadic-print-macros.md

   new-line inserting macros follow.
 [Exercise 3](#7) explores the reason for the difference.

+{% include start-aside.html kind="info" %}

-**Note:** Use the modularized macros shown in Listing C, instead of using the initial macros shown in Listing B: the macros in Listing C are easier to maintain due to code reuse.
+Use the modularized macros shown in Listing C, instead of using the initial macros shown in Listing B: the macros in Listing C are easier to maintain due to code reuse.
 (See [Exercise 2](#7).)

+{% include end-aside.html %}

 ---
 {% include bookmark.html id="Listing C" %}